marinasundstrom/item-catalog/README.md

 A "Worker" service demonstrates how to communicate with a microservice through asynchronous messaging.

+Have a look at the [YourBrand](https://github.com/marinasundstrom/YourBrand) project.
+It is based on this project.

 **For more info:**

 * Watch [demo video](https://youtu.be/-9phNIWJd7A)